Azure/azure-sdk-for-python/doc/deprecation_process.md

 ## Fix any CI issues

 Wait for the CI to run.
-Fix any issues related to deprecation in the PR, such as changelog formatting.
+Fix any issues related to deprecation in the PR, such as CHANGELOG.md or README.md formatting.

 There should not be any tests or mypy/pylint/etc. failures as these checks are disabled on `Inactive` packages.